 Day 14: Mountains, Lakes & Glaciers, to Wanaka

 We will travel out to Lake Matheson for a hike around this tranquil lake.
 We will pass through forests of red and white pine to Bruce Bay, an old gold mining settlement.
-Continue through attractive bush scenery until you pass tranquil Lakes Paringa and Moeraki, the haunt of the fabulous White Heron, to the township of Haast.
-From here, we drive through the Haast Pass Highway, viewing enroute Mount Brewster, towering 2423 metres and the Brewster Glacier.
+Continue through attractive bush scenery until you pass tranquil lakes Paringa and Moeraki, the haunt of the fabulous white heron, to the township of Haast.
+From here, we drive through the Haast Pass Highway, viewing enroute Mount Brewster, towering 2423 meters and the Brewster Glacier.
 Descend 82 kms, past the Lake Hawea Dam, water storage for the Roxburgh Hydro Electric Station, before we journey to Wanaka.

 Dinner and overnight in Wanaka.